Shandilya21/Music-Classification-by-Genres/README.md

-# GenresClassificationUsing-k-NN-and-SVM
-Music Genres Classification using two different models i.e.,  SVM and k-NN algorithms Music Genre Classification of (au) File using SVM and k-NN Classification
+# Music Genres Classification Using- Neural Networks

 Abstract.
 This project was primarily aimed to create an automated system for classification model for music genres.
 The first step included